Service to Medicine and Community Award

 Philip Cohen, M.D. ’73 is an obstetrician and gynecologist in Winter Park, Florida, and Jackson Hole, Wyoming.
 In the late 1970s, he introduced evolving minimally invasive gynecologic surgery techniques and advances in infertility treatment

 to the growing medical community in central Florida.
-Unfortunately, a medical condition forced him to cease performing surgeries and delivering infants, so he devoted his knowledge and time to volunteer work, providing outpatient gynecology care
+Unfortunately, a medical condition forced him to cease performing surgeries and delivering infants, so he devoted his knowledge and time to volunteer work, providing outpatient gynecology

-as a Standard of Care Consultant for the Medical Quality Assurance Division of the State of Florida Department of Professional Regulation.
+has served as a Standard of Care Consultant for the Medical Quality Assurance Division of the State of Florida Department of Professional Regulation.

 Harrop, M.D.
 '83

 Clinical Associate Professor, Warren Alpert School of Medicine

 Physician, Active Staff, Department of Medicine, Rhode Island Hospital